 When you have to copy big files between drives, TeraCopy is a great alternative to Windows Explorer.
 It’ll move them as fast as possible, pause and resume, and even recover from errors.

 Windows Media Player is actually a pretty nice player, and if you’d rather use it than install a separate program, this pack of codecs will make sure that it—and any other player—can handle every video format you might run into.

 We understand that many of you are still in love with VLC, and we understand—it might not be our favorite video player, but it’s still one of the best and most popular out there.
 If you can’t live without the lightweight, play-anything VLC, we’ve included it in the extended pack for you.

 Foobar2000, MediaMonkey, and Winamp

 If you’re lucky enough to be free of iTunes (or you only use it to manage your iPod), these three players are some fantastic music managers.
-Foobar2000 is minimal and customizable, MediaMonkey is an library-organizing monster, and Winamp is just a great all-around player for any user.
+Foobar2000 is minimal and customizable, MediaMonkey is a library-organizing monster, and Winamp is just a great all-around player for any user

 While the above players are each desktop powerhouses in their own right, we’ve also fallen in love with the cloud music service Spotify.
 It’s great for discovering new music and testing it out before you buy, so even if you have a local music player, we can’t recommend Spotify enough.